-River Lamprey (Lampetra fluviatilis) breeds in freshwater rivers and streams.
+River Lamprey reproduces in freshwater rivers and streams.
 Adults spawn in spring, excavating shallow nests in gravels and stones.
-After hatching, the ammocoetes drift or swim downstream to areas of river bed with a fine silt composition.
+After hatching, the ammocoetes drift or swim downstream to areas of riverbed with a fine silt composition.
 They burrow into this bed material and live as filter feeders over a period of years before transforming into young adult fish.
 As adults they are parasitic, attaching to and feeding on larger fish in coastal waters.

-The site-specific conservation objective for [1099] is to maintain the favourable conservation condition.
+The site-specific conservation objective for River Lamprey is to maintain the favourable conservation condition.
 Specific attributes and targets are: